-As a volunteer, you are required to notify the Manager of Admitting and Volunteer Services, in a timely fashion that you will be absent.
+As a volunteer, you are required to notify the Patient Experience Coordinator, as well as the team lead where you volunteer, in a timely fashion that you will be absent.
 As much notice as you can provide ahead of time would be appreciated, so that we can accommodate your absence.
+We ask that all volunteers avail themselves to work a "make-up" shift within a 30-day time frame.
+However, due to training, program consistency and 30-day evaluations, newly hired volunteers must meet the first month's committed shift schedule.